jayoung/MKtests_JY/scripts/example_script_MKtest.md

 </tbody>
 </table>

-And here it is transposed (I prefer this:)
+And here it is transposed (I prefer this):

 ``` r
 showContingencyTable(MKresults_websiteExample[["summary"]]) %>%